4-Day Forest & Cave Adventure in Gunung Mulu National Park

-Deep within the heart of Sarawak, Borneo, lies Gunung Mulu National Park, a UNESCO World Heritage site renowned for its dramatic limestone pinnacles and some of the largest cave systems on the planet.
+A UNESCO World Heritage site, Gunung Mulu National Park, lies deep within the heart of Sarawak, Borneo.
+It is renowned for its dramatic limestone pinnacles and some of the largest cave systems on the planet.
 Spanning over 528 square kilometres, this pristine rainforest is a sanctuary for rare life, where adventure is the only way of life.
-Accessible primarily by “wings, water, or walking,” Mulu offers a rare chance to disconnect from the modern world and immerse yourself in nature.

 Day 1: Touching Down and Entering the Wild